 GeneCards Summary for SLC1A2 Gene

 SLC1A2 (Solute Carrier Family 1 Member 2) is a Protein Coding gene.
-Diseases associated with SLC1A2 include Epileptic Encephalopathy, Early Infantile, 41 and Wernicke Encephalopathy.
-Among its related pathways are Circadian entrainment and Transmission across Chemical Synapses.
+Diseases associated with SLC1A2 include Epileptic Encephalopathy, Early Infantile, 41 and Undetermined Early-Onset Epileptic Encephalopathy.
+Among its related pathways are Amyotrophic lateral sclerosis (ALS) and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include L-glutamate transmembrane transporter activity and glutamate:sodium symporter activity.
-An important paralog of this gene is SLC1A1.
+An important paralog of this gene is SLC1A3.